Sautéed Broccolini

 • Kosher salt and black pepper.
 To taste.

 • Lemon slices and red pepper flakes.
 To serve.
+The red pepper flakes are optional, but I love heat.

 How to sauté broccolini

-Step 1- Saute.
+Step 1- Sauté.
 Add butter and oil to a non-stick pan.
 Once hot, add the garlic and broccolini and cook for 7-8 minutes.

 Step 2- Season.
 Remove the broccolini from the heat, sprinkle with red pepper flakes, garnish with lemon slices, and serve.